Fayetteville School District seeking $111M in improvements

 FAYETTEVILLE, Ark.
-(KFTA) — A local school district is asking voters to approve multi-million dollar improvements.
+(KNWA) — A local school district is asking voters to approve multi-million dollar improvements.

 The Fayetteville School District is seeking $111 million to maintain and improve its district buildings.
 The money would come from restructuring eight bond issues.